PrimaveraDeveloper/lithium/ref/taskbox-1.0/Taskbox.md

 The `isMultiInstance` defines if this task should run on all available instances.

 The `isChild` defines that this task is a child of the multi-instance task (copy of the multi-instance parent task).

+To correctly configure the clustering, please see [Clustering Configuration](./ClusteringConfiguration.md).

 ### `TaskboxEngine`